Wives I see in intensive couples therapy want to know “Why do married men cheat?”

 When I researched this question, I discovered lots of useless opinions and dubious surveys.
 I thought our readers might want to learn what some new higher quality, social science research coming out of our universities has to say about why married men cheat.
 Research tells us that there can be many reasons.
-The following causes are not ranked in order of importance.
-But each reason has some clinical research behind it.
+The following causes are numbered, but are not ranked in order of importance.
+However, each reason has some clinical research behind it.
 It’s not just opinion.

 I interpret this as a comment on how powerful the male sex drive is, not as an excuse for poor impulse control.
 Men have as much willpower as women, but the temptation to stray in inherently greater.
 Self-control, from an evolutionary biology perspective, is one of the new kids on the cognitive block.
 Tidwell and her team see infidelity, in part, as an impulse control issue.